okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/brands/index.md

 | `errorPageTouchPointVariant`          | yes                   | no                         | `BACKGROUND_SECONDARY_COLOR`    |
 | `errorPageTouchPointVariant`          | yes                   | yes                        | `BACKGROUND_IMAGE`              |

-### Logo Scenarios
+### Logo scenarios

-Following scenarios explains which logo will be used when based on `THEME_BUILDER` flag
+The following scenarios explains which logo is used when based on the `THEME_BUILDER` flag.

 | `THEME_BUILDER` feature status        | Can Upload Org Logo | Can Upload Theme Logo  | Logo Used On Pages   |
 | ------------------------------------- | ------------------- | ---------------------- | -------------------- |
 | Enabled                               | yes                 | yes                    | Theme logo           |
 | Disabled                              | yes                 | no                     | Org logo             |

-> **NOTE:**
+> **Notes:**
-> Enabling `THEME_BUILDER` feature will automatically update the Theme logo from Org.
-Org logo will still be stored.
+> Enabling the `THEME_BUILDER` feature automatically updates the Theme logo from Org.
+The Org logo is still stored.
-> Disabling `THEME_BUILDER` feature will use the logo configured for the Org.
+> Disabling the `THEME_BUILDER` feature uses the logo configured for the Org.
-> Pages will use the logo from the source defined above based on feature status
+> Pages use the logo from the source defined above based on feature status.